Kolyvagin systems of rank 0 and the structure of the Selmer group of elliptic curves over abelian extensions: Introduction

-\paragraph{Acknowledgments} The author would like to thank Christian Wuthrich for proposing the question that led to this article and for many helpful discussions and comments throughout the development of this paper.
+\paragraph{Acknowledgments} The author is indebted to Christian Wuthrich for proposing the question that led to this article and for many helpful discussions and comments throughout the development of this paper.
+The author also thanks the anonymous referee for their careful reading of an earlier version of this manuscript and their attentive and insightful comments that contributed to the improvement of this work.